SAP-archive/cloud-platform-iot-starterkit/cf/samples/java-samples/send-command/README.md

 # SAP Internet of Things for the Cloud Foundry Environment
-A sample Java application which is capable to send Switch commands to the Device connected over MQTT and listen to them at the same time.
+A sample Java application which is capable to send Switch commands to the Device and listen to them on behalf of the device (direct delivery over MQTT or polling via RESTful interface).

 ## Import project
 This sample application is provided as Maven project and could be imported to IDE with the help of respective plug-in or Maven command line interface.